Why would we recommend DSLR cameras for travel photography when some mirrorless cameras are more powerful, compact, and lighter?

 DSLR cameras still include a wider selection of lenses, generally better optical viewfinders (looking straight through the lens could be the decisive factor for some photographers), much better battery life as well as heft and stability in hand.

-In this guide we share information about DSLR cameras for travel photography.
+In this guide we share information about how to choose a good DSLR camera, the DSLR travel cameras we recommend, and how to pick the perfect lens for your travel photography camera.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.